sharkymark/sfdc-hw/README.md

 1. Within account search, be able to update accounts and contacts by row
 1. deleting accounts and contacts
 1. searching contacts by name, title, email with an option to update them
+1. show picklists values for account and contact objects
+1. allow picklist support for: lead source (contact), type (account), and industry (account)
 1. a global settings for additional account and contact columns to retrieve.

 ## Dev Container